What is anticipatory grief?

 What are the different phases of anticipatory grief?

-Each person expresses grief and bereavement in his or her own way and time.
+Each person expresses grief and bereavement in their own way and time.
 Anticipatory

 grief may include the following phases, in any order.
 Grief is often an expression